rabdulwahhab/snarl/Snarl/M8/Snarl/local/README.md

 Our version of Snarl has a GUI which means that it must be run on the VGI machines.

-Once logged into the Khoury machines with a graphical display, you can play the game from the command line by running the executable in the `local` directory.
+Once logged into the Khoury machines with a graphical display, you will need to setup the python virtual environment and install the few dependencies.
+All of this is done automoaticaally by the executable.

+When that is complete, you can play the game from the command line by running the executable in the `local` directory.
 It will open a window with the game.
 If needed, the window can be resized to accommodate your viewing comfort.

 The game is played by clicking where you want to move.
 A status bar at the top of the screen will tell you whose turn it is and when the exit is unlocked.